cloudmesh-community/fa19-516-158/project/report.md

 ```
 ## Benchmarks

-The benchmarks for our project was to record the time it takes normally to burn a single SD card and do all the setup part versus the time it takes to burn one SD card using cm-burn automatically with Static IP and hostname set to it.
-Any cm-pi-burn help commands can be used with a -v flag along with to display the results along with the timings.
-For eg  cm-pi-burn [-v] create [--image=IMAGE] [--device=DEVICE][--hostname=HOSTNAME][--ipaddr=IP][--sshkey=KEY][--blocksize=BLOCKSIZE][--dryrun] will display the results along with the time it takes to burn an image along with Ip address and hostname set along with it.
+This project lacks the proper report of benchmarks.
+We also believe the
+benchmark is not properly reported as it does not measure the time to
+add the information by hand.

+The benchmarks for our project was to record the time it normally takes
+to burn a single SD card and do all the setup part versus the time it
+takes to burn one SD card using cm-burn automatically with Static IP and
+hostname set to it.
+Any cm-pi-burn help commands can be used with a -v
+flag along with to display the results along with the timings.
+For eg

+cm-pi-burn [-v] create [--image=IMAGE]
+[--device=DEVICE][--hostname=HOSTNAME][--ipaddr=IP][--sshkey=KEY][--blocksize=BLOCKSIZE][--dryrun]

+will display the results along with the time it takes to burn an image
+along with Ip address and hostname set along with it.

 The results can be summarised as follows:

-Manual: 8-9 minutes to burn one SD card and set up a static IP and hostname to it
+Manual burn: 8-9 minutes to burn one SD card and set up a static IP and
+hostname to it

 cm-pi-burn : 420 seconds(6 minutes) to burn 2 SD cards

 cm-pi-burn turns out to be very much efficient as compared to the Naive approach

 ## Acknowledgements

-We would like to thank Professor Gregor von Laszewski for his helpful contributions throughout the project in coding, as well as suggestions on how to do better.
-I would also like to thank Mr. Niranda Perera, for helping me with the project whenever I had issues.
+The previous report did not make it clear that the Spark and Hadoop
+setup have not been tested.
+This has been corrected, and the incomplete
+nature of this work has now been correctly reported so that others can pick up this project and complete it.

 ## References